rjkviegas/CV/README.md

 - Grew the membership total to over 1,500 from 1,000
 - Design and implementation of free-trial-to-member conversion system
-- Boosted the annual conversion rate by 15% and saw a 52% increase in member signs up in the month of January
+- Boosted the annual conversion rate by 15% and saw a monthly 52% increase in member signs up
-- Creating the Safeguarding policy to ensure best practice to protect the wellbeing of all club members
+- Creating the Safeguarding policy to ensure best practice to protect the wellbeing of all club members and staff

 **[BOOM CYCLE](https://www.boomcycle.co.uk/), Front Desk Lead and Facilities Manager** _(March/2014 - January/2018)_

-- Production of monthly front of house staff team rotas
+- Production of monthly Front of House team rotas
 - Bike maintenance of 100 indoor cycling bikes
 - Coordinating with outside vendors to ensure 2 studios adhered to H&S standards

 ## Skills

 #### Fast Learner
 - At Makers, we were continually pushed to grow and develop our skills on a daily basis.
-After spending most of the course learning Ruby, I was quickly able to pick up Javascript and start implementing it to build simple web apps. ~~For our final group project, we took this a step further and built our project using the MERN stack (MongoDB, Express, React and Node) resulting in a  marketplace connecting sellers and buyers.~~ Having not being taught any of these technologies during the course, it was a testament to how fast I can adapt and learn new technologies in a collaborative environment.
+After spending most of the course learning Ruby, I was quickly able to pick up Javascript and start implementing it to build simple web apps.
+For our final group project, we took this a step further and built our project using React.
+Having not being taught any of these technologies during the course, it was a testament to how fast I can adapt and learn new technologies in a collaborative environment.

 #### Problem Solving